|

 illuminator,

-light, Old Testament stories, ethereal and
+and light, Old Testament stories, ethereal and foggy backgrounds,

 The Blackdeath,